-The hessian fabric has been produced historically as a coarse and dense woven fabric.
-Today it is widely used as jute which is a refined state of the fabric and is used as a material for eco-friendly rugs, bags, and other related products.
+Originally hessian fabric was produced as a coarse and dense woven fabric.
+Today, it is widely refined coming in various weights, and is an eco-friendly material for packaging, rugs, bags, sacks, horticulture, and other related products.

 What is Hessian Fabric? – Types